gidgethub/gidgethub/docs/abc.rst

         raised if both are passed.
 If neither was passed, it defaults to the value of the *oauth_token* attribute.

+        *iterable_key* is the value of the dictionary key to be iterated upon.
+        It defaults to ``"items"``.

         .. versionchanged:: 3.0

             Added *jwt* and *oauth_token*.

         .. versionchanged:: 3.1

-            Added support for for endpoints which return a JSON object with an ``items`` value instead of a list.
+            Added support for endpoints which return a JSON object with an ``items`` value instead of a list.

+       .. versionchanged:: 5.1.0

+            Added *iterable_key*.

         .. note::
             For ``GET`` calls that return only a single item, see